Imports

 objectTypeId

-.
-Learn more about using the custom objects API. - columnName: the name in the column header.
+- columnName: the name of the column header.

 - propertyName: the internal name of the HubSpot property that the data will map to.

-Below is an example request body for importing contacts:
+Below is an example request body of importing to create contacts:

 On a successful request, the response will include an importId